kx-Huang/LeetCode/README.md

 ## 0. Acknowledgement

 - Special thanks to [**Ruida Huang**](https://www.linkedin.com/in/ruida-huang-a777a7220/) and student organization **Sparks US** [@University of Michigan-Ann Arbor](https://umich.edu) that provides the initial category of LeetCode problems for me to start with
-- `LeetCode VSCode Extension` is used for quick problem preview and code submission
+- `LeetCode VSCode Extension` is used for quick problem preview and code submission, please check `config.md` for detailed instructions
 - Great thanks to all resouce contributors of related resouces

 ## 1. Data Structure